sudhan247/Public-APIs-List-Crawler/README.md

 # Public-APIs-List-Crawler
 Postman_api

 a.
-Steps to run your code.
-As less steps we are to run, better for you (Hint: Docker)
+Steps to run code.

 b.
 Details of all the tables and their schema.